Riders of the Purple Sage: Opera Doc

 Nominated for four 2021 regional Emmy® Awards - Arts/Entertainment Program, Director, Editing, and Technical Achievement

-How do artists create?
+HOW THE WEST WAS SUNGHow do artists create?
 The documentary film RIDERS OF THE PURPLE SAGE: THE MAKING OF A WESTERN OPERA captures the process behind a new opera.
 We witness how a composer turns an idea into a score and then welcomes different artists, singers, and artisans to build a rich, multi-faceted story told through music, writing, visual arts, and the human voice.
 We meet cowboy scholars and film buffs to discover what made Grey’s novel so successful its themes influenced Westerns for years to come; and delve into the controversy around Zane Grey’s characterization of 19th century Mormons to discern the historical reality and true grit of those who settled the West.

 Filmed over six years, with a lush fully orchestrated score reminiscent of a Hollywood blockbuster,

-RIDERS OF THE PURPLE SAGE: THE MAKING OF A WESTERN OPERA,
+the documentary film, RIDERS OF THE PURPLE SAGE: THE MAKING OF A WESTERN OPERA,

 is available now for Libraries and Universities.